bettermarks/bm-tslint-rules/README.md

 4. on the command line run `npm run tslint`.

 PS: So far we didn't spend any effort in making this available via npm since it works quite well this way and it is not a high prio for us.
+We are releasing new version from the master branch using github [releases](https://github.com/bettermarks/bm-tslint-rules/releases) whenever we think it makes sense on a irregular basis.
+Mostly before and after breaking changes. of course with a tool like renovate you are also able to have digest updates.

 ## Configured rules